enrike/ehu-abstractions/readme.txt

 : Abstractions included in EHU : (check help files and examples included for further details)

 + graphics/video (GEM based) :
 ehu/gem/win : opens/closes the GEM graphics window
-ehu/gem/mouse : reports the mouse coordinates and click down/up events for all mouse buttons ehu/gem/video : reads a video file ehu/gem/picture : reads an still image (TIFF, JPG, PNG) ehu/gem/cam : reads video from a camera
+ehu/gem/mouse : reports the mouse coordinates and click down/up events for all mouse buttons ehu/gem/video : reads a video file (including audio channel which must be exported as WAV, check the help file) ehu/gem/picture : reads an still image (TIFF, JPG, PNG), allows alpha ehu/gem/cam : reads video from a camera
-ehu/gem/rect : draws a rectangle
-ehu/gem/circle : draws a circle
-ehu/gem/text : draws a text
-ehu/gem/video : reads a video file providing few control options ehu/gem/texture : renders the output of a picture, cam or video into a rectangle or circle
+ehu/gem/texture : renders the output of a picture, cam or video ehu/gem/rect : draws a rectangle ehu/gem/circle : draws a circle ehu/gem/text : draws a text

 + video sensors : (GEM based)
 ehu/gem/track : tracks movement from a video stream (ehu/cam or ehu/video)

 + general utilities:
-ehu/abs_path : given a filename located in the same directory where the current working patch is, this returns the absolute path for that file ehu/rand_file : given a path to a directory it outputs paths to random files located in it ehu/loop_list : given a list or items (filenames, numbers) it loops them on bang ehu/list_folder: returns a list with the absolute paths of all files in a folder ehu/timed_bang : given a list of times (in milliseconds) it outputs bangs on timeouts. (its a kind of sequencer) ehu/follow : follows values with delay.
+ehu/abs_path : given a filename located in the same directory where the current working patch is, it returns the absolute path for that file ehu/rand_file : given a path to a directory it outputs paths to random files located in it on bang ehu/loop_list : given a list or items (filenames, numbers) it loops them on bang ehu/list_folder: returns a list with the absolute paths of all files in a folder ehu/timed_bang : given a list of times (in milliseconds) it outputs bangs on timeouts. (its a kind of sequencer) ehu/timed_spigot : allows incomming values to pass through only every N milliseconds ehu/follow : follows values with delay.
 Eases discontinuities in streams of numbers ehu/elastic_follow : follows (elastically) values with delay.
 Eases discontinuities in streams of numbers ehu/envelope : just wraps envgen adding some controls. outputs an envelope line.
-It is mainly used to control the envelope of a sound but also any other value (for eg. xloc of a video). ehu/timed_spigot : allows incomming values to pass through only every N milliseconds ehu/makeymakey : provides a simple abstraction that listens to events from a makeymakey device (wraps GEM mouse and keyboard)
+It is mainly used to control the envelope of a sound but also any other value (for eg. control the xloc of a video). ehu/makeymakey : provides a simple abstraction that listens to events from a makeymakey device (wraps GEM mouse and keyboard)

 + audio abstractions :
-ehu/dsp : toogles Pure Data's DSP (Digital Sound Processing) on/off ehu/splayer~ : just plays a sound sample file with few control options ehu/splayer2~ : plays or records-and-plays a sound sample file with many control options ehu/out~ : stereo sound output (dac~) with volume slider/mute and number ehu/in~ : stereo sound input (adc~) with volume slider/mute and number ehu/recorder~ : records input signal into a hard drive as sound file. ehu/del~ : just a basic delay ehu/rev~ : GUI to freeverb~ reverb object ehu/mix~ : mixes and fades two sound channels ehu/ring~ : basic ring modulation ehu/vol~ : controls volume of a sound signal with volume slider/mute and number ehu/plot : displays the waveform of an audio signal ehu/distortion~ : just a distortion. wraps dist~ in creb library to provide a GUI ehu/foldover~ : just wraps foldover~ in sigpack library to provide a GUI ehu/limiter~ : just wraps limiter~ in zexy library to provide a GUI
+ehu/dsp : toogles Pure Data's DSP (Digital Sound Processing) on/off ehu/splayer~ : plays a sound sample file with some control options (pitch, loop) ehu/splayer2~ : plays or records-and-plays a sound sample file with many control options ehu/out~ : stereo sound output (dac~) with volume slider/mute and number ehu/in~ : stereo sound input (adc~) with volume slider/mute and number ehu/vol~ : controls volume of a sound signal with volume slider/mute and number ehu/mix~ : mixes and fades two sound channels ehu/plot : displays the waveform of an audio signal ehu/recorder~ : records input signal into a hard drive as sound file (experimental) ehu/del~ : just a basic delay ehu/rev~ : GUI to freeverb~ reverb object ehu/ring~ : basic ring modulation ehu/distortion~ : just a distortion. wraps dist~ in creb library and provides a GUI ehu/foldover~ : just wraps foldover~ in sigpack library and provides a GUI ehu/limiter~ : just wraps limiter~ in zexy library and provides a GUI

 + audio "sensors" :
-ehu/pitch_sensor : analyses pitch and amplitude of sound signal (just wraps fiddle~) ehu/hit_sensor : detects hits or beats in a sound signal (just wraps bonk~)
+ehu/pitch_sensor : analyses pitch and amplitude of sound signal (just wraps fiddle~) ehu/hit_sensor : detects hits (onsets) in a sound signal (just wraps bonk~)

 + arduino :
 ehu/arduino/control : opens/closes the COM port where arduino is conected